Few-Shot Learning for Image Restoration: A Photographer's Guide

 Metric-based learning focuses on learning a distance metric between degraded and restored image patches.
 The goal is to quantify how similar two images are in terms of quality or content.

-- Siamese Networks are a key tool.
+• Siamese Networks are a key tool.
 These networks train to compare pairs of images and determine their similarity.
 They learn to recognize patterns of degradation and how they relate to the original, clean image.
+For instance, you might feed a Siamese network a degraded patch and a clean patch of the same area.
+The network learns to output a low similarity score if they're very different and a high score if they're close.

-- Triplet Loss is another technique.
+• Triplet Loss is another technique.
 It trains a network to learn embeddings where similar images are close and dissimilar images are far apart.
 This helps the model understand the nuances of image quality.
+In image restoration, this could mean training the network so that two slightly degraded versions of the same image are closer in the embedding space than a degraded image and a completely different clean image.

 Meta-learning takes a broader approach, training a model to learn how to learn image restoration tasks.
 It's about equipping the model with the ability to quickly adapt to new types of image damage.